ShahriarRezghi/serio/README.md

 Then you can run the tests executable.
 Also note that tests might take a long time to compile so please be patient.

-# Contribution and Questions
-You can report bugs, ask questions and request features on [issues page](../../issues).

 # Contributing
 You can report bugs, ask questions and request features on [issues page](../../issues).
 Pull requests are not accepted right now.